dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/6-links-and-buttons-how-to-test/README.md

 # {Links and buttons: }How to test

 ## The purpose of each link and button is clear
 For each button and link, it must be obvious what will happen if you use it.
-The text on the page should be meaningful rather than generic, e.g. 'Accessibility Guidelines' rather than 'click here' or 'read more'.
+The text on the page should be meaningful rather than generic.
+For example, 'Accessibility Guidelines' rather than 'click here' or 'read more'.

 ## No broken or internal-only links
 All links must work.
 This means no 404 errors, but also no internal links.
-If you are putting the website live on the internet, and you are linking to a page on your organisations intranet, then that link isn't going to work for some users.
+If you are putting the website live on the internet, and you are linking to a page on your organisation's intranet, then that link isn't going to work for some users.

 ## Navigation menus on more than 1 page are in the same order
-If you have a common navigation menu then it must be in the same order on every page.
-If the order switches then it can cause confusion for people and may cause them to click on the wrong thing.
+If you have a common navigation menu, then it must be in the same order on every page.
+If the order switches, then it can cause confusion for people and may cause them to click on the wrong thing.

 ## Buttons on more than 1 page are labelled consistently
-If you have buttons which have a common functionality then they should be labelled the same whenever they appear on different pages.
-For example, if you are using a button labelled 'continue' at the bottom of each step, then it should consistantly be labelled 'continue'.
+If you have buttons which have a common functionality, then they should be labelled the same whenever they appear on different pages.
+For example, if you are using a button labelled 'continue' at the bottom of each step, then it should consistently be labelled 'continue'.
 If one of the pages used a 'next' button instead, this could cause confusion.

 ## Button icons have a text alternative
 For any buttons which only have an icon, such as a 'play' button, they should also have a text alternative.
 Depending on how the button is built, this can be added via an `aria-label` attribute, using alt text on an image, or by using hidden text.
 For example: